Skip to content

 The NTT CLI takes inspiration from git.
 You can run:

-• ntt status to check whether your deployment.json file is consistent with what is on-chain
+• ntt status - checks whether your deployment.json file is consistent with what is on-chain

-• ntt push to sync the on-chain configuration with local changes made to your deployment.json file
+• ntt push - syncs the on-chain configuration with local changes made to your deployment.json file

 After you deploy the NTT contracts, ensure that the deployment is properly configured and your local representation is consistent with the actual on-chain state by running ntt status and following the instructions shown on the screen.